 After a wonderful ten days featuring a road trip to Stonehenge, a cruise from Istanbul to Rome, and even a visit to the famed British Airways Concorde Room at London Heathrow, it was finally time to head home.
-We would have one final treat to experience, though – First Class on a British Airways Airbus A380 from London to Washington.
-Though this would be my second time in BA First (we also flew in First on our way to Europe), this would be my very first time in an A380, and I was looking forward to trying out the huge whale of an aircraft.
+We had one final treat to experience, though – First Class on a British Airways Airbus A380 from London to Washington.
+Though my second time in BA First, this was my very first time in an A380.
+I looked forward to trying out the huge whale of an aircraft.

 See also: British Airways A380 Premium Economy LAX – LHR Trip Reportby Rocky

 British Airways (BA) Flight 217